PaulWheatcroft/theCocktailShaker/README.md

 The navigation buttons for moving through the cocktails have hover tooltips when in desktop mode.
 For tablet and mobile this is disabled but Aria-Label's are provided for screen readers.

+Unfortunately some ingredients don't return a cocktail.
+This is a fault with the API.
+This has been handled through the code and still keeps the user experience coherent.

 ## Technologies

 ### Languages Used